 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 Cryptocurrencies are decentralized coins that do not trade on public stock exchanges.
 Instead, they trade on cryptocurrency trading platforms.
-However, some of the companies that create critical cryptocurrency infrastructure are publicly traded, and you can trade top crypto stocks just like shares in Apple or Google.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+However, some of the companies that create critical cryptocurrency infrastructure are publicly traded, and you can trade top crypto stocks just like shares in Apple or Google.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.